-Snow is not usually difficult to find especially in February…in the German Alps…but in 2014?
+Snow is not usually difficult to find especially in February…in the Germany Alps…but this year?
 It’s proved not so easy.

-The Twitter Gods, or in this case, John Jenkins responded.
-And because of his tweet, off we (my husband and I) went to Hoher Kranzberg in Mittenwald.
-It’s located just south of the more famous Garmisch-Partenkirchen, home to my favorite hike in Germany and the Partnachklamm, another easy, yet gorgeous hike through a gorge… It’s a little over 100 km from Munich.
+I turned to Twitter for suggestions and from all the recommendations, I choose to go to Hoher Kranzberg in Mittenwald.
+It’s located just south of the more famous Garmisch-Partenkirchen, and the Partnachklamm, another easy, yet gorgeous hike through a gorge… It’s a little over 100 km from Munich.

 The hike starts at the Kranzberg Sesselift (Chair lift) in Mittenwald.
 Here, you have the option of either going directly to the Hoher Kranzberg (High Kranz Mountain) or ascending via the Lautersee (Lauter Lake).
 We ascended directly to Hoher Kranzberg which takes about an hour.
 This route is more direct, steep in places and follows a road all the way up.
 It’s nice, but the Lautersee route, the way we returned, is much nicer.
 It’s also a more gradual route, and most of the path is through a forested hiking trail, which I prefer to hike on a road.

 I highly recommend going the Lautersee route either on your ascend or descent.
 There’s also a hut where we enjoyed a lakeside lunch.
 Near the hut, is a Forest Discovery Path for children.
 From the Kranzberg Sessellift, the Lautersee is only a 30-minute walk and not very steep, so if you were looking for just a short walk this is also an option.

 Despite seeing the webcams that John shared with me on Twitter, our winter hike got off to a less than promising wintery start.

 About 30 minutes later we ran into some snow, but the path was still clear: